 The PMOC continues to be concerned that the time required for SFMTA to make decisions regarding project issues and to execute contract changes needs improvement.
 Resolution of issues, such as approval of traffic control plans (TCPs) for construction at CTS and along 4th Street, are taking far too long.
 Also, the execution of planned contract changes for ATCS has taken far too long.
-Separation of ATCS from TPC (CMod #93) has been executed based on the Board meeting on February 19, 2019.
+Separation of ATCS from TPC (Contract Modification [CMod] #93) has been executed based on the Board meeting on February 19, 2019.
 SFMTA is finalizing the contract terms and conditions with the ATCS contractor.
 The responsibility of installation of both systems are currently with TPC.
-SFMTA is seeking advice from the industry and the FTA for review of contract change management and documentation to develop ways to streamline SFMTA's process.